Disclaimer: I don't own Pokémon or have any rights to it.

 "It's the only one left.
-The others are dead or left the mountain."
+The others are dead or have abandoned the mountain."
 Earl took a deep breath.
 "It came a few months ago and started killing everything.
 Onix sensed what was coming and brought us down here.
 Over time we saw fewer and fewer onix.
 Now our friend is the only one left and he only goes to the surface to gather food for us.
 You're lucky he found you."
 He took another deep breath.
 "So what's your name?"

 "I'm Vander," he then pointed to Firebrand.
 "She's Firebrand."

 Earl nodded smiling and waving at her.
 Then his expression darkened as he turned back to Vander.
 "Do you have any more pokémon?
 I assume you came here for a giant onix."

 Vander shook his head.
 "She's my only pokémon."
 He sensed a reprimand coming.
 "We weren't going to fight them if she wasn't up to it.
 We just wanted to get the best one we could."
 He showed Earl his Boulder Badge.

 The man nodded.
 "Fair enough, but I strongly suggest you leave as soon as possible.
 Onix can take you back when he returns."

 "Why don't you come with us?
 If it's so dangerous, shouldn't we all go?"

 Earl shook his head.
 "My wife and I discovered a large clutch of eggs in one of the underground chambers.
 There are too many for us to carry and they're too fragile for Onix to take them.
 We're not going to leave until they hatch or we die.
 Onix agreed to take care of us."

 Earl shook his head.
 "We don't know what laid them and they look different from any egg we've seen."

 Firebrand noticed a glow coming from a passage.
 She pointed it out.